The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <hr>

-<details><summary> What is countinue element?</summary>
+<details><summary> What is continue element?</summary>

-- It is a keyword which is used to skip the next statement and countinue the loop
+- It is a keyword which is used to skip the next statement and continue the loop
 - It is mostly used with loop

 </details>